girb0t/weather-powered-email/README.md

 - client-side and server-side validation for user inputs
 - comprehensive error handling
-- an in-house client for interfacing with the Wunderground API complete with caching to minimize the number of calls we have to make and test specs.
+- an in-house client for interfacing with the Wunderground API complete with caching to minimize the number of calls we have to make as well as test specs.

 # Setup
 This project uses ruby-2.4.0

-1. Bundle, create databases, and populate the `cities` table with top 100 cities by population:
+1. Bundle, create databases, and populate the `cities` table with the top 100 cities by population:

   ```
   > bundle install